Close

 This graph shows that Design 2 performed best for user accuracy interpreting the report compared to Design 1 and the Control

-High Accuracy Across All Designs
+High Decision Accuracy Across All Designs

 This graph shows that users rated Design 2 as easier to use than Design 1 or the Control

-The New Feature Provides Value
+The New Feature Provided Value

 • “It’s really nice that it tells you that it didn’t detect activity to be concerned about right at the start.”